About Us

 • To encourage seasonal, healthy eating and local food security

-The garden will have individual or group plots and communal gardening spaces.
+The garden has individual plots and communal gardening spaces.
 It is based on organic/biodynamic and permaculture principles.
 We also aim to incorporate artwork by local artisans, to make the space beautiful, as well as productive.

 Our produce exchanges are held on a monthly basis, in Newstead’s main street, outside the Red Store.
 Local gardeners share their excesses from the garden and catch up on local happenings.